 Suddenly that person is me.

-Justice where Lady Liberty is not blind.
+Healing where Lady Liberty is not blind.

-America can still stand for freedom
+America can still stand for living free,

-for all men from sea to shining sea.
+all people from sea to shining sea.

 By Kathie Stehr